-Of course, the number-one priority for your wedding is to get married.
+The number-one priority for your wedding is, of course, to get married.
 A close second, though, is to make sure your guests have fun!
 It’s hard to imagine how they wouldn’t enjoy a night of drinking, dining, and dancing in celebration of your nuptials, but we bet almost every bride you ask will tell you she’s had a nightmare or two about a fun-free reception.
 So what can you do to make sure your guests have an absolute blast?
 Here are a few tips from the pros.

 Keep Things Moving

 If you’ve ever been to a wedding that wasn’t as enjoyable as you’d hoped, there’s a pretty good chance some of that had to do with the flow of the evening.
 Nothing kills a mood like long breaks, awkward pauses, and things that take longer than they should.
 A surefire way to make sure your guests are entertained is to do your best to avoid these things at all costs—and it all starts with a solid timeline.

 While an extra-long cocktail hour sounds great, anything longer than 90 minutes can feel dragged out.
 Give your guests time to enjoy themselves, but get moving on to dinner before it’s been too long.
 Speaking of dinner, talk to your venue about ways it can make sure service is swift.
 If you’re having a buffet, offer family-style cheese boards or plated salads at each table so guests aren’t starving while they wait.
 Make sure someone is assigned to releasing tables to keep the line moving smoothly, and opt for a two-sided buffet so everything goes twice as fast.